The ultraviolet continuum slopes of high-redshift galaxies: evidence for the emergence of dust-free stellar populations at z > 10: Results

 It is worth noting that $-$ as in \citet{cullen2023} $-$ the full sample average values reported in Table \ref{tab:beta} are not more extreme than the bluest galaxies observed in the local Universe \citep[e.g. NGC 1705; $\beta=-2.46$, $M_{\mathrm{UV}}=-18$;][]{calzetti1994, vazquez2004}.
-As will be discussed below, we still find that up to $z\simeq10.5$ the typical value of $\langle \beta \rangle$ is consistent with the bluest values found locally.
-However, a new crucial finding of this paper is that at ${z>10.5}$ we now find strong evidence to suggest that a significant fraction of galaxies have extremely blue UV continuum slopes ${(\langle \beta \rangle \simeq -2.6)}$; this represents the extreme blue end of objects observed in the local Universe, but our results suggest this is the \emph{typical} value of $\beta$ for galaxies at $z\simeq 11$ with absolute UV magnitudes in the range $-21 \lesssim M_\mathrm{UV} \lesssim -18$.
+As will be discussed in the following, we still find that up to $z\simeq10.5$ the typical value of $\langle \beta \rangle$ is consistent with local blue starburst galaxies.
+However, we now find that at ${z>10.5}$ a significant fraction of galaxies have extremely blue UV continuum slopes with ${\langle \beta \rangle \simeq -2.6}$.
+While ${\beta=-2.6}$ represents the extreme blue-end of objects observed in the local Universe \citep[e.g.][]{chisholm2022}, we find that this is the \emph{typical} value of $\beta$ for galaxies at $z\simeq 11$ with absolute UV magnitudes in the range $-20 \lesssim M_\mathrm{UV} \lesssim -17$.

 In the following, we present a detailed analysis of the UV continuum slopes of our galaxy candidates and their dependence on redshift and UV luminosity ($M_{\mathrm{UV}}$).
 We begin in Section \ref{subsec:beta_vs_redshift} by investigating the evolution of $\langle \beta \rangle$ with redshift and present the main result of this work.
 Then, in Section \ref{subsec:beta_muv_relations}, we derive the $\beta-M_{\mathrm{UV}}$ relation as a function of redshift for our sample, providing an update on the relation derived in \citet{cullen2023}.